 Concise information is given on absorption, distribution (including placental transfer) and excretion in both humans and experimental animals.
 Kinetic factors that may affect the dose-response relationship, such as saturation of uptake, protein binding, metabolic activation, detoxification and DNA repair processes, are mentioned.
 Studies that indicate the metabolic fate of the agent in humans and in experimental animals are summarized briefly, and comparisons of data from humans and animals are made when possible.
 Comparative information on the relationship between exposure and the dose that reaches the target site may be of particular importance for extrapolation between species.

-(b) Toxic effects

 Data are given on acute and chronic toxic effects (other than cancer), such as organ toxicity, increased cell proliferation, immunotoxicity and endocrine effects.
 The presence and toxicological significance of cellular receptors is described.
+Effects on reproduction, teratogenicity, fetotoxicity and embryotoxicity are also summarized briefly.